Disks

 You cannot recover a boot disk of an existing VM from a snapshot or image.
 However, you can create a new VM to recover a boot disk from a snapshot.
 To recover a boot disk on an existing VM, use Yandex Cloud Backup.

-For more information on backing up and restoring VMs, see Backups in Compute Cloud.
+For general recommendations on backing up and restoring VMs, see Backups in Compute Cloud.

 To protect critical data in Compute Cloud, we recommend encrypting disks with Yandex Key Management Service keys.